Why it’s good for autistic teenagers to go out independently

 Going out independently also:

-- promotes good mental health – for example, independence can be good for teenage confidence, self-esteem and sense of belonging
+- promotes good mental health – for example, independence can be good for your child’s confidence, self-esteem and sense of belonging

-- encourages physical activity – for example, teenagers who walk, bike or take public transport to school tend to be more physically active than teenagers who are driven
+- encourages physical activity – for example, walking, cycling or taking public transport to school can keep your child physically active

-- builds community connections – for example, teenagers might say hello to people they know at the local shops or meet people at a local chess club.
+- builds community connections – for example, your child might say hello to people they know at the local shops or meet people at a local chess club.

 Autistic teenagers need to learn skills gradually.
-It’s important to start preparing autistic children to go out independently well before the teenage years.
+It’s important to start preparing your autistic child to go out independently well before the teenage years.

-Once autistic teenagers are more independent and ready to go out on their own, you can keep building their independence through gradual steps, at a pace that’s comfortable for both of you.
+Once your child is more independent and ready to go out on their own, you can keep building their independence through gradual steps, at a pace that’s comfortable for both of you.

 - You catch the bus together to youth group.
 You look at the timetable together and plan the trip, including the bus number, arrival time, connections and walking routes.

-- When you catch the bus, go over what your child needs to do – for example, where to wait, how to pay, where to sit, how to track where they’re going with a map app, which landmark to look for so they know where to get off, and what to do if they miss their stop.
-Rehearse what to say to the bus driver or a transit inspector.
+- When you catch the bus, talk with your child about what they need to do – for example, where to wait, how to pay, where to sit, how to track where they’re going with a map app, how to know where to get off, and what to do if they miss their stop.
+Rehearse what to say to the bus driver.
+Encourage your child to think about what might make them feel safer or more in control.

-- Next time, you travel with your child but sit some distance away, so your child can make their own decisions.
+- Next time, travel with your child but sit some distance away, so your child can make their own decisions.
+You can help your child if they ask you to.

 - When you and your child are feeling confident, your child catches the bus to youth group by themselves.

-In this example, you gradually increase your child’s independence by adjusting how they travel.
-You can adapt this example to other situations, like going shopping, going to the beach, cricket or football, and so on.
+You can also adapt this example to other situations, like going shopping, going to the beach, cricket or football, and so on.

 Look for opportunities for your child to practise being independent.
 For example, if you live in a busy neighbourhood where it’s difficult for your child to go out independently, your child could practise somewhere else, perhaps when you’re on holiday or visiting friends.
 Your child could also practise by going out with a trusted friend.

-Deciding whether autistic teenagers are ready for more independence
+How to decide whether your autistic teen is ready for more independence

-As your child goes through the teenage years, your child might want more independence, or you might want or need your child to be able to go out independently.
+As your autistic child goes through the teenage years, they might want more independence, or you might want or need your child to be able to go out independently.
 For example, you might want your child to walk home from school.

-There are some questions you can ask when you’re deciding whether teenagers are ready to go out independently.
-These include the following:
+These questions can help when you’re deciding whether teenagers are ready to go out independently:

 - Is your child going somewhere that you consider safe?